 Mercury poisoning refers to a toxicity from mercury consumption.
 Mercury is a type of toxic metal that comes in different forms within the environment.
-The most common cause of mercury poisoning is from consuming too much methylmercury, which is linked to eating seafood.
+The most common cause of mercury poisoning is from consuming too much methylmercury or organic mercury, which is linked to eating seafood.

 Small amounts of mercury are present in everyday foods and products, which may not affect your health.
 Too much mercury, however, can be poisonous.
 Mercury itself is naturally occurring, but the amounts in the environment have been on the rise from industrialization.
 The metal can make its way into soil and water, and eventually to animals like fish.

 Consuming foods with mercury is the most common cause of this type of poisoning.
 Children and unborn babies are the most vulnerable to the effects of mercury poisoning.
 You can help prevent toxicity by limiting your exposure to this potentially dangerous metal.

 Mercury is most notable for its neurological effects.
 In general, the U.S. Food and Drug Administration says that too much mercury can cause:

 More often, mercury poisoning builds up over time.
 However, a sudden onset of any of these symptoms could be a sign of acute toxicity.
 Call your doctor right away if you suspect mercury poisoning.

 - hearing and speech difficulties

 - nerve loss in hands and face